 Face-to-face conversations will always be important, but you no longer need to get out and about.
 Skype allows you to talk to consumers as if they were in front of you, and using Skype on your smartphone means you can be wherever you like, too.

 Smartphones are a fast and effective way to reach consumers.
 More than 90% of mobile users have them close by 24/7, and many emails are now opened on mobiles – often outside of conventional business hours.
 Think about the timing of your messaging and how it appears on mobile devices.

 Social media can deliver business results too.
 According to Salesforce, 78% of those who use social media for business outsell their peers.
-Find out how to improve your emails in 10 steps to writing emails that deliver results.

 6. Be responsive

 In our always-on digital world, customers expect instant responses.
 If you want to compete, you need to get back to enquiries in record time.
 But don’t substitute quality with speed.
 It’s fine to say, “Let me have a think about that and get back to you.
 Would Tuesday be okay?”

 We’ve all been frustrated by customer service reps who hide behind the scripts on their screens.
 Make sure your responses are appropriate.

 Evaluate yourself before your customers do.
 Put your hand up when you’re wrong and put things right.
 In some cases, fixing an issue can have a more positive effect on your reputation than if you’d got it right in the first place.

 Once you’ve won a customer’s vote, keep them on board.
 It’s cheaper and easier to get more business from existing customers than it is to win new ones.
 Incentivise customers to stay with you and reward them for referrals.
 Word-of-mouth recommendations are great for business growth.

 Do you have any advice on how to win the customer vote?
 I’d love to hear your ideas and experiences and share them with other small businesses.
 Please tweet me at @AngelaDMunroe